Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Results

+\textbf{Second Simulation Set:} Again, $\Sigma^k$ was held constant across data patterns.
+However, to explore more general covariance structures, a stochastic component was added to the exchangeable component (making them no longer exchangeable); it was set to be proportional to $\mathbf{A}^T\mathbf{A}$, where $\mathbf{A}$ is a stochastic matrix.
+Results are shown in Figures 2C and 3C.

-\textbf{Third Simulation Set:} In this final set, the patterns were allowed to have different covariance matrices.
-To avoid bias in the covariance matrix generation, we constructed random covariance matrices by generating random eigenvalues and random orthogonal matrices.
-As in the second set, other parameters were sampled stochastically.
-We again used scatter plots and regression analysis to examine the results.
+\textbf{Third Simulation Set:} Here, the covariance matrix $\Sigma^k$ varied between patterns.
+To avoid biases in matrix generation, each $\Sigma^k$ was constructed by generating random eigenvalues and random orthogonal matrices.
+Results of the corresponding analyses are shown in Figures 2D, 3D, and 4.

-For more detailed information regarding the simulation procedures, please refer to the Materials and Methods section.
+We note that we use nats as the unit of mutual information in both the theoretical section and simulations for consistency.